ivenwan/archsim/README.md

   - Send to memory: emit a `Message(kind="buffer_transfer", payload={"buffer": buf.to_dict()})` destined for the memory.
   - Consume: emit `Message(kind="buffer_consume", payload={"buffer_id": buf.id})` to free it.
   - Ownership: Memory adopts ownership on `buffer_transfer` (pool transfer).
 Compute or other memories can later free via `buffer_consume`.
+- Arbiter Scheduling
+  - Arbiter can be informed of a downstream `Channel` via `arb.set_downstream_channel(channel)`.
+  - On `buffer_transfer` requests, it estimates completion using the channel's bandwidth/latency and records an expected arrival tick in the `BufferPool`.
+  - The simulator advances time and the pool updates buffer state to `arrived` when the expected tick is reached.